BADTEMPER666/FluentFramework/README.md

 # FluentFramework
-Some random Javascript RPG framework
+Some random Javascript RPG framework using nodejs with no npm modules